Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 29 Januari 2025 02.19.00 UTC
+- WIB: Rabu, 29 Januari 2025 03.24.57 UTC
-- WITA: Rabu, 29 Januari 2025 03.19.00 UTC
+- WITA: Rabu, 29 Januari 2025 04.24.57 UTC
-- WIT: Rabu, 29 Januari 2025 04.19.00 UTC
+- WIT: Rabu, 29 Januari 2025 05.24.57 UTC

 Kutipan Inspiratif:
-"Read it carefully and get meaning!
-Minimum love is friendship.
-But maximum friendship is love strange but true!
-Happy friendship day!"
+"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."

-Kategori: friendship
+Kategori: success